 Actual billing for damages (including keys not returned) occurs monthly with the aid of Facilities Management.
-Billing for room damages ordinarily appears in the May billing from the Business Office (January for those students who move out in December).
+Billing for room damages found during closing inspections ordinarily appears in the May billing from the Business Office (January for those students who move out in December).
+Students will be billed on a Net 30 payment plan for damages.

 See also Check-In/Check-Out section above.
 For damages in common areas, please see Common Area Responsibility section above.